DROP OFF/PICK UP PROCESS

 Students may ride bicycles to school, as long as they are proficient enough to be safe.
 Students must walk the bike once on school grounds and must be parked in the racks provided.
 Bikes are not to be in the building or the parking lot at any time during schools hours.
 Once the bikes are in the bike racks they are not to be removed until the student is ready to go home.
 Each student is responsible for locking his/ her own bike.
 For safety and liability reasons, in-line/roller skates, shoe skates, and skateboards are not allowed on campus at any time, including when school is not in session.

-Parents can walk their child up to the door that is set for their grade or to their classroom in the morning until your child is comfortable with the process.
-If your child is walking by themselves they may go in any door closest for them to access.
-For pickup, walkers will be released at 3:00 and they will go outside to meet their parent or walk home.
-You do not need to check your walker out.
+Parents can walk their child up to the door that is set for their grade.
+If your child is walking by themselves, they may go in any door closest for them to access.
+For pickup, Elementary school walkers will be released at 3:00 pm and they will go outside to meet their parent or walk home.
+Parents should pick up their students up at their designated pick up zone.
 Please email your child’s teacher to let them know your child is a walker.

 For those who are walking, we only have one main crosswalk.
 This is very important as we have had parents and children almost hit by cars multiple times while crossing the road anywhere but the crosswalk.
 In the picture below are the walking patterns in red.
-If you are coming from the park, you need to go down meadow ridge, cross at the crosswalk and then come back up meadow ridge on the other side.
-If you live on the other side of Lexington, please do not try to cross Lexington on your own.
+If you are coming from the park, you need to go down Meadow Ridge, cross at the crosswalk and then come back up Meadow Ridge on the other side.
+If you live on the West side of Lexington, please DO NOT try to cross Lexington on your own.
 Instead, walk down Lexington to the light at Union, and cross over through the crosswalk there.
 We understand that this means more walking for yourselves in your children, but we want our families to be as safe as possible and for right now, this is the safest way for walkers to get home.

 TRANSPORTATION PROCEDURE VIDEO: